 AbeBooks is not responsible for lost or inaccurate information.
 Upon upload, inventory data is converted from its original format to AbeBooks’ format and some information (such as location, notes, and the price originally paid for a book) is not saved within our system.
 Sold book records are also not saved by AbeBooks, so cannot be downloaded.

 Booksellers are also required to maintain back-up copies of photos that they upload to AbeBooks.
 AbeBooks offers no facility for downloading seller-supplied images.

-The instructions below will walk you through the process of downloading a backup of your inventory from AbeBooks.
-The file will be in HomeBase 2.3 format and can be imported directly into HomeBase.
+The instructions below will walk you through the process of downloading a copy of your current online inventory from AbeBooks.
+The file will be in HomeBase 2.3 format and can be imported directly into either HomeBase 2.3 or 3.2.
 However, if you are using a different inventory management system, Customer Support can help you import the data into whatever system you are using.

 There are three main steps involved with this process:

 Instructions for each step below.
 It’s a good idea to read through all of the instructions before beginning.

 HomeBase includes a few fields that are not used with our online system.
 Some of these fields, such as Notes and Location, are not stored on AbeBooks and will not be included in your download file.

 We’ll send you an e-mail once the file has been created.

 Once you receive the e-mail notification, you can download the file.